 Micronutrients are vitamins and minerals that the body needs to operate properly.
-These nutrients are only required in little amounts, as indicated by the micro- prefix, however, they are not insignificant.
+These nutrients are only required in small amounts, as indicated by the micro-prefix, however, they are not insignificant.
 If adequate quantities of these micronutrients are not acquired, overall health may be compromised, with long-term consequences.

-Vitamins—Vitamins are found throughout the body, each serving a particular purpose in maintaining normal cellular function.
+- Vitamins—Vitamins are found throughout the body, each serving a particular purpose in maintaining normal cellular function.
 There are two types of vitamins: water-soluble vitamins and fat-soluble vitamins.
-Water-soluble vitamins (such as the B vitamins) dissolve in water and are carried throughout the body, but they are not stored.
-Vitamins that are fat-soluble (such as vitamins A, D, E, and K) are found in foods that contain fats and do not dissolve in water.
+Water-soluble vitamins (such as B vitamins) dissolve in water and are carried throughout the body, but they are not stored.
+Fat-soluble vitamins (such as vitamins A, D, E, and K) are found in foods that contain fats and do not dissolve in water.

-Minerals—Minerals are found in foods we eat and are considered to be essential for cell function properly.
+- Minerals—Minerals are found in foods we eat and are considered to be essential for cell function.
 Magnesium, potassium, sodium, and calcium are common minerals.

 Other Important Substances

-In order for the normal cellular function to occur, your body needs a number of other substances.
+For normal cellular function to occur, your body needs several other substances.

 Nutrition-related diseases are those which arise from either the shortage or the excess of a macronutrient or micronutrient.
 Diabetes, hypertension, scurvy, and iron deficiency anemia are examples of nutrition-related ailments.